wmde/wikibase-release-pipeline/development/docs/wbs-dev.md

 Local builds load `wikibase/<image>:latest` into the local Docker daemon.
 CI uses the same coordinator and build scripts, but adds a run-specific GHCR tag, pushes the result for test jobs, and uses shared BuildKit caches.

-Tests do not implicitly build images.
-Rebuild affected images—or all images when the dependency boundary is uncertain—before testing.
+Test commands build all images once before running any selected suites.
+Local Docker layer caching keeps unchanged builds inexpensive.
+Use `--skip-build` only when the required images were already built by a separate step, as they are in CI.

 For a locally named custom build from a branch: